Treaslane1/Embedded-Systems/README.md

 Note to self: Lecturer recommends watching tutorials on Youtube for GitHub, will need to allocate time outside of studies

 Test 2: Need to figure out what to do next

+Lecturer Says:
+"You are ELEC143
+At home go to getting started
+This goes through testing of software
+So task for next week is go through getting started and make sure that is done You are ELEC143 Level 4, and at bottom is introduction with link to next session for week 2 All we're doing this week is getting started
+We will come back after lunch just to practice going through github So in getting started, I would say section 3 and section 4 we can do now By all means read 1, 2 is for home and 3 and 4 we can do today So lets get started on number 3 "testing hardware" and then move on to "testing software" Read the notes on the web then go to files and first 2 "show explorer" which shows where we put them Most of folders are for notes, but software is ??? (ineligible was speaking too quitely) Oh and attendence code I will do that now, MK IO XP" end transcript

 ---